followcrom/tech257-azure-linux/azure/create-az-vm.md

 ## How Virtual Machines Work

-A Virtual Machine (VM) is a software emulation of a physical computer that runs an operating system and applications, just like a physical computer.
+A Virtual Machine (VM) is a software emulation of a physical computer that runs an operating system.
 A **hypervisor** manages VMs by allocating physical resources (like CPU, memory, and storage) to each VM.

 **Components**:
   - **Virtual CPU (vCPU)**: Simulated CPU that performs computation tasks for the VM.